codecombat/codecombat/docs/PRODUCT_RULES.md

 - Each visible action must finish before the next action begins.
 - Speech pauses execution until the learner closes the bubble.
 - Speech bubbles are attached visually to the hero's position at the corresponding trace frame.

+## Loop victory conditions

+- Every mission whose intended solution teaches a loop has canonical loop victory metadata.
+- The field panel displays the execution limit as `移動：最大 N 回` when the mission has a maximum movement count.
+- The field panel displays each source-code call limit in Japanese, for example `コードに hero.move(...)：最大 1 回`.
+- A source-code call limit counts how many times the learner writes a named `hero` method in source code, not how many times the loop executes it.
+- Exceeding a source-code call limit fails the field and produces a Japanese result-console message showing the maximum, the current count and the instruction to place the command inside a loop.
+- Loop syntax requirements are evaluated after comments are removed.
+A commented-out loop keyword does not satisfy a loop requirement.
+- Commented-out method calls do not count toward source-code call limits.
+- A learner cannot complete a loop mission by writing the repeated movement commands one by one while leaving a loop only in comments or as an unused dummy structure.
+- The canonical source-code call limits are stored once in `loop-rules.js` and are used by both display and validation.

 ## Speech bubble accessibility